rohit-vaswani/coding-interview-preparation/readme.md

  2. For loop over unit sized in rod-cutting

-## Golden rule
-1. If you think it as a recurring problem, see if you can find the base conditions and non-base conditions. (rod-cutting / minpath)
-2. Otherwise, think about the logic and translate it to a high-level logic using helper functions and api-methods

 ## You should do this
 1. Be a story teller -  (addADigit)
     a) Talk about the bad approach first.
 Why you think that this is not a optimized solution